"The Norfolk Towne Assembly promotes an understanding

 through historic dance performance, social history talks,

 and other Living History interpretive activities."

 The Norfolk Towne Assembly (NTA) has a variety of programs designed for the education of our members and the public.
 These include:

 DANCE DEMONSTRATIONS AND EVENTS

 Historically, social dance was an extremely important part of the lives of the people of North America.
-While Balls were primarily the realm of the wealthy, people lesser financial means danced in taverns, and inns throughout the young United States.
+While Balls were primarily the realm of the well-to-do, people lesser financial means danced in taverns, and inns throughout the young United States.
 During the Revolutionary War and the War of 1812, soldiers in camp often danced with each other to help pass the time.

-SOCIAL HISTORY TALKS
+SOCIAL/CULTURAL HISTORY TALKS

 As L.P.
-Hartley wrote in his book The Go-Between, “The past is a foreign country; they do things differently there.”
+Hartley wrote in the opening line of the Prologue to his book The Go-Between, “The past is a foreign country; they do things differently there.”
 This is what makes social history so interesting both to those of us who study it and to the public.
-At the same time, many of the things we think we know about how things were in the past often turn out to be wrong and this creates some unique learning opportunities for those viewing our programs.
-Members of the Norfolk Towne Assembly have worked with Living History sites, historic houses, and reenactment groups to demonstrate 18th and early 19th century lifeways, provide interpretation of the political and social aspects of the War of 1812 and the events leading up to it, and provide demonstrations and talks on social customs of the period such as dance and dueling.
+At the same time, it often makes the past difficult for the public to comprehend.
+These days many of the things we think we know about the past are based upon movies and various works of fiction and thus often turn out to be wrong.

+This creates some unique learning opportunities for those viewing our programs.
+Members of the Norfolk Towne Assembly have worked with living history events, historic houses, and other groups to demonstrate 18th and early 19th century lifeways, provide interpretation of the political and social aspects of the early years of this country and the War of 1812, and provide demonstrations and talks on social customs of the period such as foodways, dance, and dueling.

 While these are a few of our accomplishments we continue to work to develop additional dance, living history, and social/cultural history programs and welcome suggestions for future activities.
 To learn more about our past activities click HERE: